The Inevitable Tax Solution

 The United States falls short by $500 billion to $1 trillion in taxes which increases the national debt each year.
 Plus, with COVID 19 and natural disasters, we have accumulated $4-$5 trillion in additional debt in 2020.
 In 2021 already we have an estimated $10-12 trillion in proposed spending!

 7. A tax that will start to pay down our national debt

 Under the current tax systems, never!

-This is a potential economic crisis in the making; this kind of debt is guaranteed to cause the value of our currency to go down causing inflation.
+This is a potential economic crisis in the making; this extreme debt is guaranteed to cause the value of our currency to go down causing inflation.

 8. A tax that will unleash the wealth of the United States to be the most competitive economy in the world

-By eliminating high taxes and lowering taxes to the lowest rate possible all segments of the economy (ASOE) can focus on their core business with no government intrusion caused by taxes.
-Shifting the tax responsibilities to ASOE is like adding in cash flow of $3.5 trillion to the growth of our economy.
+By lowering taxes to the lowest rate possible all segments of the economy (ASOE) can focus on their core business with no government intrusion caused by taxes.
+Shifting the tax responsibilities to ASOE is like adding $3.5 trillion in cash flow to the growth of our economy.

-One Tax For All – NSST will initiate the ultimate pro-business, pro-growth environment for all citizens to prosper.
+One Tax For All – NSST will initiate a pro-business, pro-growth economy for all citizens to prosper.
 ASOE will thrive and millions of new jobs will be created.
 The United States will be the most attractive economy in the world for foreign investments.
 New investments in factories and technology will boom.

 The current tax collection systems are like "an old suit of clothes we have finally grown out of, it’s time to be dressed for success!"